Apayao: American colonial era

-World War II
+Japanese occupation

 In 1942, Japanese Imperial forces entered Apayao, starting a three-year occupation of the province during the Second World War.
-Local Filipino troops of the 1st, 2nd, 12th, 15th, and 16th Infantry Division of the Philippine Commonwealth Army and the military forces of the USAFIP-NL 11th and 66th Infantry Regiment, supported by the Cordilleran guerrillas, drove out the Japanese in 1945.
+Local Filipino troops and the military forces of the 11th and 66th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL, supported by the Cordilleran guerrillas, drove out the Japanese in 1945.

 During the Second World War, Kabugao was occupied for a year by the Japanese; an Isneg guerilla force was organized under a United States Army captain who had escaped the Fall of Bataan.
 Little fighting occurred in the sub-province, but a number of Isneg fought with the American and Filipino forces in the Cagayan Valley and in the neighboring areas.
 The war and the post-war era seen development among the Isnegs, although slowly.

+Postwar Era

 Kalinga-Apayao creation and splitting

 On June 18, 1966, the huge Mountain Province was split into four provinces with the enactment of Republic Act No. 4695.
 The four provinces were Benguet, Bontoc (renamed "Mountain Province"), Kalinga-Apayao and Ifugao.
 Kalinga-Apayao, along with Ifugao, became one of the provinces of the Cagayan Valley region in 1972.

+During the Marcos dictatorship

+The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in Kalinga-Apayao.
+During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of foreign debt-funded public works projects.
+This caused the Philippine economy took a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which in turn led to a period of economic difficulty and social unrest.